 –Solo #1, Part 1

-ANOTHER NOTE: While we haven’t seen Jezebel Jet in any comics lately, Bruce has indeed still been casually dating the femme-fatale, albeit non-exclusively.
+–REFERENCE: While we haven’t seen Jezebel Jet in any comics lately, Bruce has indeed still been casually dating the femme-fatale, albeit non-exclusively.
 However, beginning now Bruce and Jezebel will enter into what the public media refers to as a “serious relationship” (as will be mentioned repeatedly in several of the upcoming story-arcs).

 –Catwoman Vol. 3 #81-82 (“FINAL JEOPARDY”)

-As I mentioned earlier, ever since returning from the prison planet, Catwoman has had a whole new outlook on life and has begun stealing again.
+As mentioned earlier, ever since returning from the prison planet, Catwoman has had a whole new outlook on life and has begun stealing again.
 Batman ain’t happy ’bout that.
 The Dark Knight catches up with Selina and tells her that she is above the thievery game and things have to change.
 A playful game of cat and mouse (or bat and cat) ensues as the two chase each other across the rooftops of Gotham.
 Once Batman corners Selina, she starts clawing and kicking the Caped Crusader and then they start making out!
 (Don’t tell Jezebel Jet).
 Batman then tells Selina that she didn’t have to give up Helena for adoption.
 There were other options, like running away and living quietly overseas.
 Selina gets mad at Bruce’s candor at first, but then realizes it’s true.
 Selina then tells Bruce that she made her decision and stands by it, announcing, “I’m Catwoman.
 This is who I am.”
 Catwoman then steals the Batmobile from right under Bruce’s nose, sticks her tongue out, waves goodbye, and drives off into the sunrise!

 –DC Universe #0

 Countdown 0.
 We’ve finally reached the end of our countdown, but don’t expect anything too exciting.
 Final Crisis is on it’s way, but still isn’t quite ready for us.
 Batman goes (yet again) to visit the Joker.
 At Arkham, Joker is silent and sullen, even with his signature smile.
 The Clown Prince of Crime deals out some playing cards (a “dead man’s hand” to be exact) while Batman speaks to him.
 Joker, who has recently been secretly visited by the Black Glove, tells the Dark Knight that someone will soon hurt him in a way he will never recover from.
 Key word: HURT.
 A certain Dr. Hurt to be exact, although Joker doesn’t actually give the spoiler.
 Bruce also mentions that Joker has been acting strange ever since his “death.”
-This comment was originally meant to reference the Joker’s getting shot by Josef Muller.
+This comment was originally meant to reference the Joker’s near fatality after getting shot by Josef Muller.
 However, since that event took place so long ago and we’ve seen the Joker so many times after that, this must be incorrect.
-Funny though, how the dialogue still works in my chronology since Joker has recently been horribly scarred during a beating by Oracle.
-We also see the formation of the brand new Secret Society of Supervillains, this incarnation led by Libra (who happens to be an evil prophet for the second-coming of Darkseid).
-Speaking of Darkseid, he has been recently killed by Orion, but the ultimate god of evil didn’t go bye-bye so easily.
-Instead of passing on to wherever-it-is-that-gods-go-when-they-die, we learn that Darkseid’s soul falls backwards through time to Bat-Year 19 (Part 4 to be exact) where it inhabits a human host body.
+Funny, though, how the dialogue still works in my chronology since Joker has recently been horribly scarred during a beating by Oracle.
+We also see the formation of the brand new Secret Society of Super-villains, this incarnation led by Libra (who happens to be an evil prophet for the second-coming of Darkseid).
+Speaking of Darkseid, he has been recently killed by Orion, but the ultimate New God of evil didn’t go bye-bye so easily.
+Instead of passing on to wherever-it-is-that-gods-go-when-they-die, we learn that Darkseid’s soul falls backwards through time to Bat Year 20 where it inhabits a human host body.
 There, (in the past) Darkseid adopts the name of Boss Dark Side and begins re-creating his minions within human host bodies.
 So, paradoxically (or amazingly (or both)), Darkseid and his vile cronies have all been killed, but they have also been planning their return for the past two years as well.
-Libra is the only non-god that knows this, and he secretly works for Boss Dark Side, hence his whole “prophet of evil” label.
+Libra is the only non-New God that knows this, and he secretly works for Boss Dark Side, hence his whole “prophet of evil” label.
 It’s also interesting to note that Darkseid (as Boss Dark Side) has watched everything that has occurred in the DCU throughout Infinite Crisis, 52, Countdown, and even his own demise, all from the shadows, biding his time, without taking any interfering action (besides a few appearances in Flash, Birds of Prey, and Teen Titans).
 I’m sure Boss Dark Side has a big surprise for everyone soon.